New Jersey Collaborative Divorce Bill Approved by Senate Committee

 Are you currently going through divorce?
 It is important to note that collaborative divorce is an option available to couples in New Jersey right now.
 Collaborative divorce has been practiced in New Jersey for over a decade; the new bill is simply to formally codify the “rules of the game” that are already in place for couples who go this route.

-For questions concerning divorce and whether collaborative divorce is for you, we encourage you to get in contact with Weinberger Divorce & Family Law Group to schedule an initial consultation.
+For questions concerning divorce and whether collaborative divorce is for you, we encourage you to get in contact with Weinberger Divorce & Family Law Group, LLC to schedule an initial consultation.